-The procurement process of the Group strictly adheres to the "The Bidding Law of the People's Republic of China" and other relevant regulations, and is carried out under open, fair and just conditions, and will not treat any suppliers with discrimination or preferential treatment.
+The procurement process of the Group strictly adheres to the "The Bidding Law of the People's Republic of China", "The Government Procurement Law of the People's Republic of China" and other relevant regulations, and is carried out under open, fair and just conditions, and will not treat any suppliers with discrimination or preferential treatment.
 If an employee or other individual is found to have a relationship of interest with relevant suppliers, the Group will prevent them from participating in the relevant procurement activities.
 The integrity of suppliers and partners is also one of the factors considered by the Group.
 The Group will not tolerate any acts of bribery and corruption, and it is strictly forbidden for suppliers and partners to obtain procurement contracts or establish cooperative relationships through any form of transfer of benefits.
 The Group has set up a designated "Procurement Management System" policy to ensure the quality of the Group's procurement and to review and standardise the procurement process.
 The specific process is as follows: